meiyun1995/meiyun1995/README.md

 You can click the Preview link to take a look at your changes.
 --->

-I will be dedicating time to experiment with different small projects in the AI/ML space every week.
+Dedicating time to experiment with different small projects in the AI/ML space.